gunawanrafi/chainvote/README.md

-# ChainVote — Multi-Event Blockchain E-Voting (Flask)
+# ChainVote — Multi-Event Blockchain E-Voting

 ChainVote is a simple demo e-voting application built with Flask to demonstrate per-event blockchain concepts.
 Each event stores its own chain of blocks in a JSON file (`events.json`), and each vote is recorded as a new block.